encompasslabs/encompass-aquiferium/README.md

 4. You should now be able to access the Aquiferium application at the url or IP of the webserver.

 #### Known Issues ####

-1. chrome-cast error: This is a known bug in the chrome-cast library that is referenced by the you-tube content in the Aquiferium.
+chrome-cast error: This is a known bug in the chrome-cast library that is referenced by the you-tube content in the Aquiferium.
 It is a non-issue and has no operational impact on the application, however Google has formally stated that it will not be fixing the bug that causes the unwanted logging output in the browser console.
 Until something changes on Googles end, these console messages will appear.

-The manual copy & paste steps above mitigate missing build paths for deployment but do not resolve the issue as it occurs during the build phase.
+#### Also ####

-Future iterations will attempt to remove these constraints from the build process or replace the offending components with alternative workable versions.
+The manual copy & paste steps above mitigate missing build paths for deployment but do not resolve the issue as it occurs during the build phase to produce a new dist.
+The new dist will still require the addon folder contents to be complete.
+Future updates will attempt to remove these issues from the build process.

 ### Points of Contact ###
 * Encompass Project - http://www.encompassproject.org
 * Dr. Suzanne Pierce (PI) - spierce@tacc.utexas.edu
 * John Gentle (Lead Dev) - jgentle@tacc.utexas.edu